-The Standing Calf Raise is one of the most commonly used exercises for tstanding_calf_raisehe development of the Gastrocnemius (calf) muscles in most gyms across the world.
+The Standing Calf Raise is one of the most commonly used exercises for the development of the Gastrocnemius (calf) muscles in most gyms across the world.
 The Standing Calf Raises is so popular because the exercise is not only easy to do, but it provides great benefit with low risk of injury.

 The standing calf raise is one of the most effective calf building exercises in the gym.
 It is the perfect exercise for not only serious bodybuilders but anyone who is looking to develop picture perfect diamond shape calves.